flanksource/docs/mission-control/docs/config-db/concepts/custom-scrapers.md

 # Custom Scrapers

-Custom scrapers allow you to scrape from sources that are not well defined eg: scraping a file of an arbitrary structure.
-It is upon the user to define how the configs should be scraped from the source.
+Custom scrapers allow you to scrape from sources that are not well defined eg: scraping a [File](/config-db/scrapers/file) sitting on disk, inside a [Kubernetes Pod](/config-db/scrapers/kubernetes-file) or from a [SQL](/config-db/scrapers/sql) query.

 ```yaml title="file-scraper.yaml"
 apiVersion: configs.flanksource.com/v1